 Popular Long Haul Holiday Destinations

-Dubai: This towering metropolis of skyscrapers and shopping malls is the New York of the East, where visitors can enjoy fantastic water parks, world class shopping and the world’s only 7-star hotel!
+Dubai: The towering metropolis of skyscrapers and shopping malls in Dubai make it the New York of the East, where visitors can enjoy fantastic water parks, world class shopping and the world’s only 7-star hotel!
 The surrounding desert is ideal for indulging your adventurous side with a camel safari or quad bike tour.

 Cuba: In the last few years Cuba has become one of the world’s hottest holiday spots, with people flocking to see its old world charm before it’s modernised by USA influence.
 Whether you’re dreaming of the retro cars and charming streets of Havana or the heavenly beaches of Varadero, you can’t help but fall for Cuba!